gauravladhar/gauravladhar/README.md

 ## 🚀 About Me

-🎓 **Education**: Bachelor of Science in Computer Science, Minor in Environmental Studies
+🎓 **Education** - Bachelor of Science in Computer Science, Minor in Environmental Studies
-📍 **Location**: Greater Toronto Area, Canada
+📍 **Location** - Greater Toronto Area, Canada
-👨‍💻 **Current Focus**: Strengthening my skills in cybersecurity and data analytics.
+👨‍💻 **Current Focus** - Strengthening my skills in cybersecurity and data analytics.
-💼 **Aspiration**: To build a career in cybersecurity, combining my technical expertise with a passion for problem-solving.
+💼 **Aspiration** - To build a career in cybersecurity, combining my technical expertise with a passion for problem-solving
+💬 **Ask Me About** - Airplanes ✈
-⚡ **Fun Fact**: I am a music producer 🎶
+⚡ **Fun Fact** - I am a music producer 🎶

 ---